 Also in 1989, the City of Petoskey purchased the former Michigan bell Telephone Company building across Mitchell Street from the Carnegie Library, on the recommendation of the Library Commission, for library expansion.
 It was not until 2000 that the Friends of the Petoskey Public Library spearheaded a successful millage drive to fund the proposed expansion, operation and restoration of the Carnegie building.

 The new Library opened in November of 2004.
-In 2007, the Library celebrated it’s 100 year since inception and in 2008, the 100th anniversary of the Carnegie Building.
+In 2007, the Library celebrated it 100 years since its inception and in 2008, the 100th anniversary of the Carnegie Building.

 On August 3, 2009, the City of Petoskey created the Petoskey District Library, which was approved by the State Librarian on September 17, 2009.
 The area of the district is the city limits of the City of Petoskey.